bentomhall/nih-system/spells/SpellsA-G.md

 You can blind or deafen a foe.
 Choose one creature that you can see within range to make a Constitution saving throw.
 If it fails, the target is either blinded or deafened (your choice) for the duration.
 At the end of each of its turns, the target can make a Constitution saving throw.
 On a success, the spell ends.

-**_Overcast._** When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.
+**_Overcast._** When you cast this spell using more than 3 AET, you can target one additional creature for every two additional AET spent.

 ##### Blink